Skip to main content

 If You’re Facing Second-Degree Murder Charges, Call a Lawyer

-If someone has accused you of murder, you need legal advice ASAP.
+If you have been accused of murder, you need legal advice ASAP.
 Discuss your rights with an experienced criminal defense attorney.
 The sooner they start preparing your defense, the better.
 Contact a criminal defense lawyer near you today.